nanomq/nanomq/docs/en_US/rule/web-hook-0.18.md

 # Configure with WebHook

-## Configuration item
+NanoMQ is equipped with an event-driven WebHook interface, this section introduces how to enable the WebHook interface, relevant configuration items, and how WebHook is triggered by topics or events.

-The webhook configuration file is located in: `etc/nanomq.conf`, the detailed description of configuration items can be found in [Configuration item](../config-description/v014.md).
+The webhook configuration file is located in `etc/nanomq.conf`, the detailed description of configuration items can be found in [Configuration Item](../config-description/v014.md).

-**Enable Webhook**
+## Enable Webhook

 ```bash
 webhook {